laughlin/factual-csharp-driver/README.md

 ## Nuget

-In the package manager console window: <tt>Install-Package FactualDriver</tt>, or right click on your package and click manage packages, search for factual and install.
+In the package manager console window: <tt>Install-Package FactualDriver</tt>, or right click on your project and click manage packages, search for factual and install.

 ## Non Nuget